cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 The following show all trait flags that are currently used by the game's code.
 Trait flags must also be defined in JSON if they are to be used in NPC dialogue conditions.

-- `CANNIBAL` No morale penalty from butchery human corpses, skips warning you about human meat.
+- `CANNIBAL` No morale penalty from butchering human corpses, converts negative morale of books with the BOOK_CANNIBAL flag into positive, skips warning you about human meat.
 NOTE: this only skips the warning, the actual morale effects of eating human flesh still require one of the relevant traits.
 Custom traits with this flag will skip the warning and suffer the morale penalty.
 - `NEED_ACTIVE_TO_MELEE` A mutation with this flag will only provide unarmed bonuses if it's been toggled on.
 - `NO_RADIATION` This mutation grants immunity to radiations.